-As at June 30, 2024, the Company's financial instruments consist of cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities, and the KGHM Ajax project loan.
-IFRS requires disclosures about the inputs to fair value measurements for financial assets and liabilities recorded at fair value, including their classification within a hierarchy that prioritizes the inputs to fair value measurement.
+As at December 31, 2024, the Company's financial instruments consist of cash, accounts payable and accrued liabilities, and the KGHM Ajax project loan.
+IFRS Accounting Standards requires disclosures about the inputs to fair value measurements for financial assets and liabilities recorded at fair value, including their classification within a hierarchy that prioritizes the inputs to fair value measurement.